SemanticAccessAndRetrieval/LODsyndesis/README.md

 &lt;Save to File from Level X&gt;: Save all the measurements starting from this lattive level X. <br>
 &lt;Save to File until Level Y&gt;: Save all the measurements until this lattive level Y <br>
 &lt;Split Threshold&gt;: A value [0,1] for configuring how to split the lattice in reducers <br>

+<h3>Full Example for creating the indexes</h3>
+For the examples below, we suppose that we have uploaded the URIs of the datasets in a folder called URIs/ and the literals in a folder called Literals/.

 <b>Example by using 1 Reducer:</b> hadoop jar LODsyndesis.jar gr.forth.ics.isl.indexes.CreatePrefixIndex URIs prefixIndexes 1<br>